 Other taxes associated with real estate include VAT on the purchase of new properties, a transfer tax (ITP) on resale properties, capital gains tax (24-27%) on the sale of a property, and property taxes.

-Before you jump on this option, you can read more about why Andrew is not investing in Spanish real estate, residence opportunities aside.
+Before you jump on this option, read more about why Andrew is not investing in Spanish real estate, residence opportunities aside.

 This one is a funky option because it has no minimum investment amount.
 This is likely how Spain has attracted so many investors to select this investment route.

-If you have a brilliant business idea that you think could be carried out in Spain, you could be granted residence without needing to make a set monetary investment upfront.
+If you have a brilliant business idea that you think could be carried out in Spain, you could be granted Spanish residency without needing to make a set monetary investment upfront.

 However, it has to meet at least one of these conditions: